-The Amendments to IFRS 11 are to be applied prospectively for annual periods beginning on or after 1 January 2016, with earlier application permitted.
+The amendments to IFRS 11 are to be applied prospectively for annual periods beginning on or after 1 January 2016, with earlier application permitted.

-The Amendments will affect entities accounting for the acquisition of an interest in a joint operation that constitutes a business.
+Number of entities affected: Few The amendments will affect entities accounting for the acquisition of an interest in a joint operation that constitutes a business.

-Prior to the publication of the Amendments, there was diversity in the way that entities accounted for the acquisition of an interest in a Joint Operation that constitutes a business.
+Impact on affected entities: Low Prior to the publication of the amendments, there was diversity in the way that entities accounted for the acquisition of an interest in a Joint Operation that constitutes a business.
 Some entities applied an IFRS 3 approach, some a cost approach and some a hybrid approach.
-The Amendments will reduce such diversity by requiring an IFRS 3 approach to be used.
-The impact is softened however by the fact that the Amendments are to be applied prospectively.
+The amendments will reduce such diversity by requiring an IFRS 3 approach to be used.
+The impact is softened however by the fact that the amendments are to be applied prospectively.